 Okay so for this method we will be using the app Memrise to learn Korean words!
 It is an app you can use on your phone and they also have a website.
 Firstly go to the website, make an account, and search for the name of your textbook.

 If you are in the market for a new Korean Language textbook and don’t want to spend any money, I have a post, 4 Free PDF’s of Korean Language Textbooks.
-I has 4 quality textbooks that you can use to study Korean.
+I have 4 quality textbooks that you can use to study Korean.

 Okay so once you have the list, you can then go through the list and learn words.
 Memrise will first give you a word and the definition.
 Then it begins to test you on how well you know the word.
 One cool programming feature is that the app knows when the brain begins to forget a word.
 So when you begin to forget a word, it will pop back up.
-Therefore ingraining the word into your longterm memory.
+Therefore ingraining the word into your long-term memory.

 I usually go over 2-3 TTMIK lessons the day before.
 Then the next day I will use Memrise to learn Korean words by reviewing the words on the app.
 So to clarify, I usually go over 2-3 TTMIK lessons the day before.
 Then the day after I go over grammar I go over the vocabulary used in the lessons using Memrise.
 I actually have a post named, How To Create A Korean Language Self Study Routine.
 In that post, I detail my personal Korean self-study routine.

-Quick Tip: Make sure you are speaking everything out-loud as you go over the vocabulary.
+Quick Tip: Make sure you are speaking everything out loud as you go over the vocabulary.
 I mean you should be talking NONSTOP during your Memrise review time.
 This helps you to get comfortable speaking Korean!

 Still, Can’t get the words to stick?